Four Regions, One GEO: another big year for Regional GEOs in 2025

 A major milestone was the launch of the AfriGEO Youth Community of Practice, strengthening youth engagement across the region.
 AfriGEO governance was strengthened with Kenya elected as a new co-chair, joining South Africa, Senegal and Nigeria.
 Nigeria was also announced as host of the AfriGEO Symposium 2026.

-The EuroGEO Workshop 2025 held in the Netherlands from 13–15 October, featured a rich programme and number of key outcomes.
+The EuroGEO Workshop 2025 held in the Netherlands from 13–15 October, featured a rich programme and number of key outcomes driven by the more than 300 participants.
 This included the development of a strategic vision for AI and Earth Intelligence in Europe, progress on research and innovation for the downstream Earth observation sector in close coordination with Copernicus, and the mobilisation of nine EuroGEO Action Groups, alongside strong engagement with the start-up community.

 The meeting also marked the launch of the Netherlands National GEO, strengthening national coordination, while the updated EuroGEO Implementation Plan will help inform the European Commission’s strategic research and innovation agenda.

 The AOGEO Symposium 2025, held in Thailand from 15–17 October, featured 300 participants from across Asia and Oceania.
 12 countries reported on progress in Earth observation applications, including land cover, disaster risk reduction and agriculture.
-Special sessions highlighted sustainable rice ecosystems and advances in predicting climate-related threats.
+Special sessions highlighted the use of Earth observations in addressing inter-sectoral issues: sustainable rice cultivation, water management and greenhouse gas emission.

 Task groups identified shared challenges around data accuracy, interoperability and limited in-situ observations.
 The Symposium concluded with the adoption of the 2025 AOGEO Statement, reaffirming the central role of Earth intelligence in supporting evidence-based decision-making across the region.
 Looking ahead, China will host the 2026 AOGEO Workshop, followed by the 2026 AOGEO Symposium in Japan.